serenadeai/hyper/README.md

 ## Other issues

 1. The escape key seems to be captured by Hyper: https://github.com/vercel/hyper/issues/3929.
-A workaround is to add this to the config:
+A workaround is to add this to the config, which is done automatically by our forked version in https://github.com/serenadeai/serenade-hyper:

 ```
   keymaps: {